smallbigcake/CybersecurityStudy/CISSP/domain/1-security-and-risk-management.md

 ### Organizational Code of Ethics

+#### Code of Ethics for Government Service
+The U.S. government has a Code of Ethics for Government Service that is written into federal law.
+Passed by Congress in 1980, this code says that any person in government service should:
+* Put loyalty to the highest moral principles and to country above loyalty to persons, party, or Government department.
+* Uphold the Constitution, laws, and regulations of the United States and of all governments therein and never be a party to their evasion.
+* Give a full day’s labor for a full day’s pay; giving earnest effort and best thought to the performance of duties.
+* Seek to find and employ more efficient and economical ways of getting tasks accomplished.
+* Never discriminate unfairly by the dispensing of special favors or privileges to anyone, whether for remuneration or not; and never accept, for himself or herself or for family members, favors or benefits under circumstances which might be construed by reasonable persons as influencing the performance of governmental duties.
+* Make no private promises of any kind binding upon the duties of office, since a Government employee has no private word which can be binding on public duty.
+* Engage in no business with the Government, either directly or indirectly, which is inconsistent with the conscientious performance of governmental duties.
+* Never use any information gained confidentially in the performance of governmental duties as a means of making private profit.
+* Expose corruption wherever discovered.
+* Uphold these principles, ever conscious that public office is a public trust.

 #### RFC 1087 - Ethics and the Internet

 Issued by the Internet Activities Board (IAB) in 1989